 A pogrom is an organized attack upon a population, characterized by looting, destruction of property, rape, and murder.
-The word is derived from a Russian word meaning to commit mayhem, and it specifically refers to attacks perpetrated by Christians upon Jewish population centers in Russia.
+The word is derived from a Russian word meaning to commit mayhem, and it came into the English language to refer specifically to attacks perpetrated by Christians upon Jewish population centers in Russia.

-At the end of April 1881, the first pogrom occurred in a town in the Ukraine.
-The violence quickly spread to about 30 other towns and villages.
-There were more attacks during that summer, but things seemed to calm down.
+At the end of April, 1881, the initial outbreak of violence occurred in the Ukrainian town of Kirovograd (which was then known as Yelizavetgrad).
+The pogroms quickly spread to about 30 other towns and villages.
+There were more attacks during that summer, and then the violence subsided.

 The following winter, pogroms began anew in other areas of Russia, and murders of entire Jewish families were not uncommon.
 The attackers at times were very organized, even arriving by train to unleash violence.
 And the local authorities tended to stand aside and let acts of arson, murder, and rape occur without punishment.